neo-project/docs/en-us/node/testnet.md

 # Test network

 The TestNet is designed to be developed, commissioned and tested by the user.
-Testing the system on the testnet incurs the network fee of testnet AntCoins (not real AntCoins)!
-Testnet AntShares and AntCoins can be applied free of charge, on the official website.
+Testing the system on the testnet incurs the network fee of testnet GAS (not real GAS)!
+Testnet NEO and GAS can be applied free of charge, on the official website.

 All the block data of the test network are independent of the main network.
 If you develop a simple smart contract or try to register assets, the use of testnet should suffice.
-After the testing is complete, the development can be moved to the AntShares's mainnet online operation.
+After the testing is complete, the development can be moved to the NEO mainnet online operation.

-If you are a developer, you can ask for coins on the TestNet here: https://www.antshares.org/Testnet/Create
+If you are a developer, you can ask for coins on the TestNet here: https://www.neo.org/Testnet/Create

 ## Test the characteristics of the network